Although TEDxToronto is still underway, the work of InteraXon and its CEO Ariel Garten's is too fascinating to keep under wraps.

 Although mind-controlled devices may have to compete with voice-activated tech for the public's attention, I'm confident the former has all the edge.
 Soon you'll be able to control almost anything without the touch of a button.

-2,071 clicks in 128 w
+Research: 2,319 clicks in 240 w